Las-Vejas/Wind47/JOURNAL.md

 Also had a massive fight with Shapr3d, Fusion, KiCad and the lack of 3d models (and the lack of storage :sob:).

 (6-ish hours)

+## July 10th 2025

+09:08 - I realized I didn’t put a usb-c port opening on my 3d file :see-no-evil:.
+I will try to make it in Shapr3d.

+I noticed that the microcontroller was going through the floor so I lowered the floor down from 3mm to 1.5mm.
+I added the port opening, and rounded the edges.

+(~30 mins)